Suraj151/pdi-framework/README.md

 **install manually**

-To install manually for esp8266 clone or download source, copy folder to esp8266 libraries path ( in windows 10 generally path is like ==> C:\Users\suraj\AppData\Local\Arduino15\packages\esp8266\hardware\esp8266\2.6.2\libraries...).
+To install manually for esp8266 clone or download source, copy folder to esp8266 libraries path ( in windows 10 generally path is like ==> C:\Users\suraj\AppData\Local\Arduino15\packages\esp8266\hardware\esp8266\x.x.x\libraries...).

+**install external dependency**

+Currently for some devices, this library is using external dependencies which are added in git submodule config.
+To install this submodule open terminal in library root directory and execute command ``git submodule update --init --recursive``

-# AutoGen Script
+### AutoGen Script

-Before start compiling for the specific device make sure that device specific auto gen source files has been generated.
+Before start compiling for the specific device make sure that device specific auto gen source files has been generated and device has been selected in device config file (mentioned in below note).
 Currently database table source files are auto generated.

 Open terminal and navigate to `scripts` directory in this library and then run below device specific script.